rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

   * `read` (meaning learn it exists)
   * `write` (meaning log in and use it)

+Note that you cannot create arbitrary virtual hosts using this plugin; you can only determine whether your users can see / access the ones that exist.

 ### resource_path

 * `username`   - the name of the user